 623 Howard St., Evanston, 847-491-6778

-This relatively new gastropub hits all the right spots - a fun and lively atmosphere, cool and inviting décor, great service, great food, an onsite brewery (tours available) and wait for it…. a 3,000 sq. foot private outdoor patio, complete with lounge areas, café tables, greenery and umbrellas for shade!
+This gastropub has a lot going for it - a fun and lively atmosphere, cool and inviting décor, great service, great food, an onsite brewery (tours available) and wait for it…. a 3,000 sq. foot private outdoor patio, complete with lounge areas, café tables, greenery and umbrellas for shade!
 The menu consists of mostly shareable plates that cover a wide range of tastes and they typically have 5-8 house-brewed beers on tap.
-It’s the perfect place grab brunch on the weekends, meet up with friends or unwind after a long day and enjoy the outdoors!
+It’s also the perfect place grab brunch on the weekends, meet up with friends or unwind after a long day and enjoy the outdoors!
 Reservations taken for parties of 12 or more only.

 501 Chestnut St., Winnetka, 847-441-1700